digicatapult/sqnc-node/pallets/doas/README.md

-# Duas Module
+# Doas Module

 ## Overview

-The Duas module allows for a configurable `Origin` to execute dispatchable functions that require a `Root` call.
+The Doas module allows for a configurable `Origin` to execute dispatchable functions that require a `Root` call.
 This is seen as a more flexible of the [`sudo`](https://docs.rs/pallet-sudo/latest/pallet_sudo) pallet provided by ParityTech.
 This pallet may be used in conjunction with the